Nature-Friendly Farming in Action

 Resource explained

-This booklet, a collaboration between Farm Wildlife, the Nature Friendly Farming Network, and the RSPB, focuses on the Farm Wildlife six key actions that can help farmers deliver co-ordinated habitat creation and management.
+This booklet, a collaboration between Farm Wildlife and the Nature Friendly Farming Network focuses on the Farm Wildlife six key actions that can help farmers deliver co-ordinated habitat creation and management.
 It includes 12 detailed case studies of how they have been implemented on farms across the UK (2 for each action).
 Martin Lines sets out the scene in the foreword: “With biodiversity in staggering decline across our farmed landscapes, it has never been more urgent for farms to adopt practices that support multiple species to thrive.”

 Findings & recommendations